fetchai/agents-aea/docs/skill-guide.md

 ## Step 2: Develop a Behaviour

-A <a href="../api/skills/base#behaviour-objects">`Behaviour`</a> class contains the business logic specific to initial actions initiated by the AEA rather than reactions to other events.
+A <a href="../api/skills/base#behaviour-objects">`Behaviour`</a> class contains the business logic specific to actions initiated by the AEA rather than reactions to other events.

 In this example, we implement a simple search behaviour.
 Each time, `act()` gets called by the main agent loop, we will send a search request to the <a href="../simple-oef">SOEF search node</a> via the <a href="../oef-ledger">P2P communication network</a>.